 - K-9 Unit

 - Uniform Patrol

-Further, Police Officer training in Fayetteville includes a physical fitness test and the completion of a field training program.
+Chosen candidates must also pass a physical fitness test and a field training program.

 - DARE Program

 - Reserve Officer Program